Moutti tis Choras-Selladi Karamanli-Kannavia-Agia Eirini-EOKA Hideouts-Moutti tis Choras

 This track climbs quite steeply at times.
-There are a number of small signboards with arrows pointing the way, but it is quite straightforward.
+There are a number of small signboards with arrows pointing the way, but it is fairly straightforward.
 Just stay on the track, ignoring a fork to the left which leads up to the antenna at the summit.
-After 35 minutes you will arrive back at Moutti tis Choras.
-(5 hours excluding stops)
+After approximately 35 minutes you will arrive back at Moutti tis Choras.
+(4 hours 40 minutes excluding stops)

-Birds seen in November 2015: Blackbird, Black Redstart, Blue Rock Thrush, Chaffinch, Chukar, Coal Tit, Hooded Crow, House Sparrow, Jay, Magpie, Northern Wheatear, Robin, Serin, Wood Pigeon.
+Birds seen on this walk: Blackbird, Black Redstart, Blue Rock Thrush, Chaffinch, Chukar, Coal Tit, Hooded Crow, House Sparrow, Jay, Magpie, Northern Wheatear, Robin, Serin, Wood Pigeon.